pseusys/SeasideVPN/viridian/algae/protocol/README.md

 - The termination message (request and response, sent from a `Client` to `Server` or back) is called `TERM` message.

 The type of message is defined by the first field, `Flags`.
-This field is 1 byte long and has the following binary meaning:
+This field is 1 byte long and has the following binary meaning (the other bits are reserved for future use):

 | Message type | Flag value |
 |---|:---:|